kreijack/bombrowser/tests/TESTS.md

 - click on the copy checkbox
 - press "Copy/Revise button"

-Expected results: A confirmation dialog appears
+Expected results:
+- An error dialog appears saying that the code already exists
+- pressing OK, the Copy / Revise window still exists

-Passed: [X]
+Passed: [ ]

-#### Test 8.6.9 - Confirmation dialog
+#### Test 8.6.10 - Confirmation dialog / success
 Test description:
 - click on the copy checkbox
+- change the new/code in 82004A"
+- unmark the checkbox "start edit dialog after copy/revision"
 - press "Copy/Revise button"
 - A confirmation dialog appears; press no

-Expected results: The confirmation dialog disappears
+Expected results: de dialog disappear; the "BOMBrowser - copy /revise code" windows is opened.

-Passed: [X]

-#### Test 8.6.10 - Confirmation dialog / error
-Test description:
-- click on the copy checkbox
-- press "Copy/Revise button"
-- A confirmation dialog appears; press yes

-Expected results:
-- An error dialog appears saying that the code already exists
-- pressing OK, the Copy / Revise window still exists

 Passed: [X]